Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Miami (FL): Betting Trends, Record ATS, Home/Road Splits - Final Four

-A Final Four battle features the No. 4 seed UConn Huskies (29-8) and the No. 5 seed Miami Hurricanes (29-7) playing with a trip to the National Championship Game on the line on Saturday at NRG Stadium.
-UConn is a 5.5-point favorite in the NCAA Tournament matchup, which begins at 8:49 PM on CBS.
-The matchup has an over/under of 149.5.
+The UConn Huskies (29-8) and Miami Hurricanes (29-7) will play on Saturday for a spot in the NCAA Tournament National Championship game.
+UConn is a 5.5-point favorite to win this Final Four matchup, which tips off at 8:49 PM at NRG Stadium (airing on CBS).
+The over/under is 149.5 in the matchup.

 UConn vs. Miami (FL) Odds & Info